IQuOD/AutoQC/README.md

 Recently, an international team of researchers has decided to work together to break down the barriers between the various groups and countries through the formation of the IQuOD (International Quality Controlled Dataset) initiative.
 One of the key aims is to intercompare the performance of the various automatic quality control tests that are presently being run to determine a best performing set.
 This work has started.
 However, it currently involves individuals running test datasets through their own systems and is being confounded by complications associated with the differences in the file formats and systems that are in use in the various labs and countries.

 The IQuOD proposal is to set up an open quality control benchmarking system.
-Work will begin by using python's `unittest` module to implement a battery of simple tests to run on some test data, and producing summary statistics and visualizations of the results.
+Work will begin by implementing a battery of simple tests to run on some test data, and producing summary statistics and visualizations of the results.
 Later goals include helping researchers either wrap their existing C, Fortran and Matlab test functions in Python for use in this test suite, or re-implementing those tests in native Python.

 ##Usage
 To execute the quality control checks,